 A gift is the voluntary, non-reciprocal transfer of money or property from a donor to an institution.
 The donor may be an individual, a corporation or a non-profit organization.
 The donor does not expect anything of value in return other than recognition and does not have control over expenditure of the funds.
 A gift may meet the interests of the donor and can be restricted or unrestricted.
 A restricted gift is a contribution designated for a specific purpose, program, or project.
 If the donor does not specify any restrictions, the gift is unrestricted and the institution allocates the funds at its own discretion.
 Only the Development Office may accept gifts on behalf of the University.

-A grant (aka, sponsored program funding, award) is the transfer of money or property from a sponsor to an institution that generally is to achieve a public purpose and which requires the performance of a specific scope of work such as research, education, outreach, or service and for which budget reports and , progress reports, and return of unused funds are required.
+A grant (aka, sponsored program funding, award) is the transfer of money or property from a sponsor to an institution that generally is to achieve a public purpose and which requires the performance of a specific scope of work such as research, education, outreach, or service and for which budget reports and progress reports, and return of unused funds are required.

 Both grants & gifts are controlled by laws of State of Georgia, accounting regulations (GASB), IRS.
 In the case of federal grant funds, the funding is governed by federal laws and grant regulations 2 CFR 200 Uniform Guidance which governs cost principles, audit, and administrative along with federal agency specific regulations and award terms and conditions.